ke-zhu/rbci/README.md

 # Analytical approach to the inversion of Fisher randomization tests

 ## Overview
-This project provides R scripts and functions for constructing randomization-based confidence intervals and simulating results.
+This project provides R scripts and functions for constructing randomization-based confidence intervals (RBCI) by analytically inverting Fisher's randomization tests (FRT).
 The repository includes the following key components:

 ### Contents